caranatar/tracerz/README.md

 Tree modifiers can make any change to the Tree possible through its public API.
 This includes modifying the structure of or runtime state of the tree.
 In tracerz, popping a ruleset off a rulestack is implemented as a Tree modifier (`pop!!`) for this reason.

+Tree modifiers can also be parameterized in the same way as output modifiers, by adding addition string parameters to the function.

+#### Adding tree modifiers
+See [Tree node modifiers](#tree-node-modifiers) for details on the definition of tree node modifiers.
+To create a tree node modifier, create a `std::function` that takes a `const std::shared_ptr<TreeNode>&`, representing the tree node being acted on, and at least one `const std::string&`, representing the rule name the modifier is being called on, and returns an empty `std::string`.

+Tree node modifiers can make any change to the TreeNode possible through its public API. tracerz does not make use of this functionality at this time, and it is only being provided for completeness.

+Tree node modifiers can also be parameterized in the same way as output modifiers, by adding addition string parameters to the function.

 ### Step-by-step tree expansion
 To get an unexpanded tree rooted with the input string, call `getTree(input)`: